shun4midx/FQ-HyperLogLog-Autocorrect/README.md

  - As a side note, as a dyslexic person, I naturally process words similar to how the FQ-HLL algorithm processes words, and that was my intuition in terms of how to create this algorithm in the first place.

 ## Plans for the Repo
- - Develop a Python library importable via `pip install`
+ - [✅] Develop a Python library importable via `pip install`
- - [Maybe] Include a C++ library too that is importable via CMake, since as most of you know, I love C++.
+ - [✅] Include a C++ library too that is importable via CMake, since as most of you know, I love C++.
  - Formally document the logic behind the algorithm via a LaTeX file (or its PDF directly).
- - If time permits, I may include a formal proof of FQ-HLL, the FQ-HLL algorithm's validity, and potential developments in LDP.
+ - If time permits, I may include a formal proof and potential developments in LDP.

 ## Current Repos using this FQ-HLL Library
+ - [C++] FQ-HLL Keyboard: An Android mobile keyboard that integrates this FQ-HLL autocorrect library.
+It serves as a semi-official real-world use case for the algorithm alongside this specific library, and I am beyond honored to be a part of its development.
+The GitHub link will be provided once available.
  - [Python] A [discord.py music bot](https://github.com/ducky4life/smortie) which uses FQ-HLL autocorrect to deal with [search queries](https://github.com/ducky4life/smortie/blob/main/music.py#L144), in order to play songs.
  - [Python] An [autocorrector website](https://web-autocorrector.vercel.app/) which uses FQ-HLL autocorrect to deal with inputs
  - [Python] A [discord.py bot interface](https://github.com/ducky4life/klofr) for FQ-HLL that autocorrects every word in each message